teslaeco/DNS-over-Discord/README.md

 ### Disable DNSSEC checking

-Exactly like `dig` command, you can disable dns checking by passing `cdflag` as true.
-This will get the records even if validation fails.
+As with the `dig` command, you can disable DNSSEC checking by passing `cdflag` as true.
+This will return the DNS records even if the DNSSEC validation fails.

 Example: